YJgil/RNAseq_PP_Pipeline/README.md

 # RNA-seq pre-processing pipeline (Bulk RNA-seq)
+This is a script that automatically performs RNA-seq pre-processing.
-## Note.
+### Note.
 Before using this shell script, grant execute permissions by using the command
 ```shell
 chmod +x <file_name>